Young Stress Analyst Competition 2017

 Submission deadline: Friday 19th May 2017

-The Young Stress Analyst Competition YSA 16 will take place alongside the 11th International Conference on Experimental Mechanics, 5-7 September 2016 at the University of Exeter, UK.
+The Young Stress Analyst Competition YSA 16 will take place alongside the 12th International Conference on Experimental Mechanics, 5-7 September 2016 at the University of Sheffield, UK.

 The YSA competition is separate to the main conference programme and any competition entries must be different to accepted conference paper presentations.
 Conference presenters that meet the eligibility criteria are more than welcome to enter the competition and if selected as a finalist will have their conference registration fee reimbursed.